jesse-ai/docs/docs/faq/README.md

 ## Can I create / backtest a rebalancing strategy?

-No. Currently Jesse doesn't support rebalancing strategy.
+No. Currently Jesse doesn't support rebalancing strategies.

 ## Is my exchange supported?